 Jemaa el Fna is the heart of Marrakech.
 By day the square is home to traditional Water Sellers, Snake Charmers and men with monkeys on chains (best avoided – animal lovers you may find this upsetting) who urge you to take a picture with them.
 Women sit around in groups on low plastic chairs and call “Henna?
 Henna?” flicking through their little plastic booklets full of designs.

-Side by side, day after day, street hawkers set up their almost identical carts selling freshly squeezed orange juice, a bargain at 4 dirhams a go.
-The sellers call to us, wanting our business, sulking when we don’t pick them.
+Side by side, day after day, street hawkers set up their almost identical carts selling freshly squeezed orange juice, a bargain at 4 dirhams a pop.
+The sellers called to us, wanting our business, sulking when we don’t pick them.
 I choose the stall with the most locals.

 We watched the sunset from Le Grand Balcon du Cafe Glacier.
 The place quickly filled up with people and the sound of frantic drumming mixed with the Snake Charmers piping and traditional Berber music filled the air.

 As the sky turned dark, the street performers took centre stage, surrounded by huge crowds who looked on appreciatively.
-But the real action was at the food stalls, each selling an array of Moroccan cuisine such as tagine (my favourite), meats, kebabs, snails, sheeps heads and little French cakes.
+But the real action was at the food stalls, each selling an array of Moroccan cuisine such as tagine (my favourite), meats, kebabs, snails, sheep’s heads, and little French cakes.
 I’ll let you guess which ones I didn’t try.
-The food stalls are cheap, cheerful and full with both tourists and locals alike.
+The food stalls are cheap, cheerful, and full of both tourists and locals alike.

 Lisa asked him how on earth he found his way around?
 He’d grown up within the medina, so he knew it well.
 We told him how lost we’d been over the last couple of days, and how frustrating it had been.

 “But that is the charm of the city,” said the boy, “to always be lost.”